IntelRealSense/librealsense/wrappers/python/applications/barcode/README.md

 # Introduction

 This code provides examples of how to detect Barcodes, Aruco Markers and QR Codes using RealSense camera in real time.
 The object detection is based on RGB values of the camera.
 The following objects are supported:

 -   Barcodes, QR Codes : detected by using PyZbar external library
 -   Aruco Markers : using OpenCV

 These objects could be integrated in your robotics and video processing pipe line.
+Please be aware that /qrcode/aruco detection relies on the libraries in use.
+Please refer to library limitations if barcode, qrcode or aruco marker are not detected.

 # Modules and License